Battle of Kiev (1943): Initial stage

-Raus counterattacks
+Raus's counterattacks

 Raus had some difficulty with his units suffering heavy casualties in the initial stages of Vatutin's offensive.
 The 4th Panzer Army was reinforced, especially with artillery and rockets.
 The German divisions were bolstered on 7 November by the arrival of the newly formed 25th Panzer Division commanded by General der Panzertruppen Georg Jauer.
 Its drive on Fastov was halted by the 7th Guards Tank Corps.
 The half-formed 25th Panzer Division had only emergency individual training, lacked entire equipment categories and was committed against the protests of Heinz Guderian, the Inspector of Panzer Troops.
 It became the first committed Panzer Division that failed to achieve at least initial offensive success on the Eastern Front.
 The failed German offensive stopped however the advance of the Soviet 3rd Guards Armored Army.

 The rest of the Soviet forces continued their attacks.
 Rybalko was soon just 40 mi from Berdichev.
 Zhitomir was taken by the 38th Army on 12 November but the Soviet advance came to a halt as the I Guards Cavalry Corps troopers looted the German 4th Army's alcohol stocks.
 The 60th Army took Korosten on 17 November and the 40th Army was moving south from Kiev.
 The only respite for the Germans came when the 27th Army exhausted itself and went over to the defensive in the Bukrin bend.
 In 10 days the Soviets had advanced 150 kilometers and opened up a 100 kilometer-wide gap between Army Group Center and Army Group South.

 The 4th Panzer Army was in deep trouble.
 However, the situation changed with the arrival of Hermann Balck's XLVIII Panzer Corps, comprising the SS Division Leibstandarte, 1st Panzer Division and 7th Panzer Division.
 Balck drove his forces north to Brusyliv and then west to retake Zhitomir.
 Rybalko sent the 7th Guards Tank Corps to counter the German assault.
 A huge tank battle ensued, which continued until the latter part of November, when the autumn mud halted all operations.

 With the recapture of Zhitomir and Korosten, the 4th Panzer had gained some breathing room.
 With Vatutin halted, Stavka released substantial reserves to his First Ukrainian Front to regain momentum.